PITOP Borehole Geophysical Test Site

 The site was designed and developed with the aim of providing a facility for the study and testing of geophysical methods, technologies, and well/surface tools under realistic conditions.

-The site is equipped with permanent laboratories for the acquisition of geophysical data and provides four wells of dif-ferent depths (max.
-450 m) and different diameters.
-The wells are cemented, two at the bottom-hole and two up to 250 m with a further 150 - 180 m of uncovered hole.
 One of the wells offers the possibility of being further drilled, offering the possibility of performing seismic while drilling (SWD) experiments.
 Two wells are equipped with permanent sensors (geophones and DAS (Distributed Acoustic Sensing)), cemented in the casing, for geophysical measurements.
-Buried in a trench about 50 cm deep, two orthogonal lines of fiber optic cables (DAS) were deployed to test this innovative technology in seismic data acquisitions.
+Buried in a trench at 50 and 100 cm deep, two orthogonal lines of fiber optic cables (DAS) are installed to test this innovative technology in seismic data acquisitions.

 There are sensors in well for measuring gases (CO2 and radon) and a piezometer for measuring the height of the water table and other environmental parameters, including electrolytes.
 The data comply with the FAIR data policy (Findable Accessible Interoperable Reusable), being available and downloadable online at https://pitop.ogs.it.